FormidableLabs/victory/docs/src/content/docs/victory-candlestick.md

 _examples:_ `open="opening_value"`

-**function:** use a function to translate each element in a data array into a open value
+**function:** use a function to translate each element in a data array into an open value

 _examples:_ `open={() => 10}`

-**array index:** specify which index of an array should be used as a open value when data is given as an array of arrays
+**array index:** specify which index of an array should be used as an open value when data is given as an array of arrays

 _examples:_ `open={1}`

-**path string or path array:** specify which property in an array of nested data objects should be used as a open value
+**path string or path array:** specify which property in an array of nested data objects should be used as an open value

 _examples:_ `open="bonds.open"`, `open={["bonds", "open"]}`